Dehydration and youth sports: Curb the risk

 Acclimating to the heat

-Heat-related problems are most likely within the first few days of practice in a hot environment.
+The risk of heat-related problems is greater within the first few days of activity in a hot environment.
 That's why it's best to take it easy at first, gradually increasing the amount of activity — and the amount of protective equipment — as the days pass.
 Young athletes might need up to two weeks to safely acclimate to the heat.

 During hot and humid conditions, coaches are encouraged to: